AllAboutCircuits/C-BISCUIT/doc/articles/02_5v-buck-reg.md

 All the design files are available on [Github](https://github.com/AllAboutCircuits/C-BISCUIT/tree/master/core/power) or as a self-contained ZIP file.
 Included in the ZIP file are the schematic, layout, and BOM files as well as part libraries and datasheets.

-Something.zip
+<a href="./assets/buck-reg-5v.zip">buck-reg-5v.zip</a>

 ## Moving Forward

-The next step in the C-BISCUIT power series is a small over-current and over-voltage protection circuit that can be added in-line between the regulator and the Wandboard.
+The next step in the C-BISCUIT power series (in addition to assembly and testing of this board when it gets back from the fab) is a small over-current and over-voltage protection circuit that can be added in-line between the regulator and the Wandboard.
 In addition, we will be designing a battery power distribution board with hot-swap / shore power capabilities and voltage / current monitoring.
-Also in the near future we will be populating and testing this buck regulator design.
 For more information on other applications of the buck regulator, check out David Knight's article [here](http://www.allaboutcircuits.com/technical-articles/buck-converters-and-their-cool-applications/).

 Until next time, happy hacking...